 The most important part of your trip is preparing for it.

-In this section you'll find your ultimate travel toolkit, including everything you need from how to perform a risk assessment right through to advice for disabled travellers.
+In this section you will find your ultimate travel toolkit, including everything you need from how to perform a risk assessment right through to advice for disabled travellers.
 If there's anything you think we've missed out please do not hesitate to contact us and we will be happy to provide you further information.

 Downloadable Resources for Group Leaders